 The Syria Programme has five main work areas: English for Academic Purposes (EAP); Academic Development; Research Incubation Visits; Cara-Commissioned Research; and the Syrian Research Fellowship Scheme.
 A Comprehensive Online Foundation Course was successfully piloted in 2020, and became mandatory from May 2021, in English and Arabic.
 Developed by education experts, it aims to familiarise participants with key research-related concepts.
 In June 2021 Cara’s SP launched a new ‘Briefing Paper’ series, to distil and accelerate the dissemination of key research findings on the critical challenges facing both Syria and displaced Syrian populations, and provide unique insights informed by local expertise, experience, knowledge and networks.
 The research is undertaken by Syrian academics in collaboration with colleagues from the wider international academic and scientific communities, as part of the Cara partnering model.
 In addition, new SP registrations have for some time been focused primarily on female academics and on those from the Arts and Humanities, which has helped to redress a gender imbalance among Programme participants.

 Cara’s SP enjoys strong support from UK universities and learned societies.
-Over 100 UK-based academics contribute to the SP’s EAP activities, with over 300 more, in a ‘Peer Review College’, supporting the SP’s Research activities and its Academic Development work.
-Recognising the importance of Syria Programme participants’ local knowledge and expertise in a wide variety of fields, many SP participants are now involved as paid researchers in UK university-led, third-party funded research projects.
+Over 60 UK-based academics contribute to the SP’s EAP activities, with over 400 more, in a ‘Peer Review College’, supporting the SP’s Research activities and its Academic Development work.
+Recognising the importance of Syria Programme participants’ local knowledge and expertise in a wide variety of fields, many SP participants have been involved as paid researchers in UK university-led, third-party funded research projects.
 Many SP participants have also successfully submitted articles to peer-reviewed journals, on a wide range of subjects.
 On 6-10 December 2021 Cara’s SP, in cooperation with the Royal Society and the British Academy, hosted an online symposium, “Voices from the Syrian Academic Community: Unique insights & contributions to research policy and practice”, with a different theme for each day and a number of sub-themes under which over 50 SP-supported pieces of research were clustered.
 Recordings of all the sessions are available online.